Abhijeet1828/shared-whiteboard/README.md

 ```
 ### 6.4 Track Active Clients & Events Triggered

-The whiteboard server keeps a track of the active clients by storing the client’s information in
+The whiteboard server keeps track of the active clients by storing the client’s information in
 a concurrent map, to broadcast the events received by the server to other clients.
 It also stores
 information about the unverified clients in a concurrent map to inform the unverified clients about
 the acceptance or rejection from the manager.
-We use Java’sConcurrentHashMapwhich maintains
+We use Java’s ConcurrentHashMap which maintains
 concurrency in a multi-threaded environment.
-The whiteboard client keeps a track of all the events
+The whiteboard client keeps track of all the events
 triggered by the client by storing them in a concurrent queue.
 It then fetches the events from
 the queue and dispatches them to the server.
-We use Java’sConcurrentLinkedQueuefor achieving
+We use Java’s ConcurrentLinkedQueue for achieving
 concurrency since multiple threads might be adding or accessing the queue at the same time.

 ![](images/Aspose.Words.2f3f1dc5-86a6-43ca-9989-9b74b9f623bd.013.png)